LeoPBgit/Pikzilla-Racing/memory-bank/projectbrief.md

 The project will be developed in phases:

 1. **Phase 1: Setup and Structure**
-   - Project initialization with React and TypeScript
+   - Project initialization with HTML, CSS, and JavaScript
-   - Component architecture planning
+   - Page structure planning
-   - Basic routing and page structure
+   - Basic navigation setup

 2. **Phase 2: Core Pages Development**
    - Implementation of all required pages